 The same observations, as above, may be made concerning Christ, as well as Moses.
 It will not be denied, that there are in the world at present such a people as these called Christians, after Christ.
-And it is equally certain there has been such above seventeen hundred years.
-Josephus, a Jewish historian, Suetonius, Tacitus, Celsus, Pliny, heathen writers, mention them.
-And an innumerable company of Christian writers.
+And it is equally certain there have been such above seventeen hundred years.
+Josephus, a Jewish historian, Suetonius, Tacitus, Celsus, Pliny, heathen. writers, mention them; and an innumerable company of Christian writers.
 They may ask the Jews and Mahometans, they are not unbelievers on this head.
 They will tell them that beyond all doubt, there was such a person as Jesus Christ, from whom Christians receive their denomination, who taught religion and virtue, and worked wonderful signs in Judea, and was crucified under Pontius Pilate, the Roman governor.
-The principal facts recorded in the New Testament have been allowed to be true, by Julian, by the Jews, and all other the greatest enemies of christianity.
-And indeed they cannot be denied, without rejecting all faith human and divine.
-It must also be allowed that baptism and the Lord's supper have been difpensed; the first day of the week observed as a fabbath; and a fuccession of Christian ministers kept up, ever since Christ's death and resurrection, because the authentic writings of both friends and foes to christianity, in every age since that time to this present, testity it.
-Nor can it be denied, that these are monuments of the principal facts recorded Baptism and the Lord's supper are in the New Testament. monuments of the Redeemer's death, and point out the bleffed fruits of it.
-The facred rest on the first day of the week is a monument of his refurrection.
-The gospel-ministry a continued fulfilment of Christ's word, "Go into all the world and preach the gospel to every creature; Lo!
+The principal facts recorded in the New Testament, have been allowed to be true, by Julian, by the Jews, and all others, the greatest enemies of Christianity; and indeed they cannot be denied, without rejecting all faith human and divine.
+It must also be allowed that baptism and the Lord's supper have been dispensed; the first day of the week observed as a Sabbath; and a succession of Christian ministers kept up, ever since Christ's death and resurrection, because the authentic writings of both friends and foes to Christianity, in every age since that time to this present, testify it.
+Nor can it be denied, that these are monuments of the principal facts recorded in the New Testament.
+Baptism and the Lord's supper, are monuments of the Redeemer's death, and point out the blessed fruits of it.
+The sacred rest on the first day of the week is a monument of his resurrection.
+The Gospel ministry a continued fulfillment of Christ's word, "Go into all the world and preach the Gospel to every creature; Lo!
 I am with you always even unto the end of the world."
-The facts of which these are monuments and many other facts recorded in scripture were done openly before the world; and were of fuch a nature, that of their certainty the eyes and ears of men were witnesses and proper judges.
-The history of the gospel could never have been received if it had not been true; because baptism, the holy supper and first-day sabbath are therein mentioned, as being not only instituted by Christ, but also practifed and observed all along from his time, and it is fully as impossible to persuade men that they had been baptized, had celebrated the holy supper in remembrance of Christ's death, and observed the first day of the week as a memorial of his refurrection; had baptized their children and taught them to shew forth the Redeemer's death and sanctify the fabbath, if they had not feen and done any of these things; as it would be to persuade them that they lodged every night in the centre of the earth; or were eye-witnesses of the stars all falling from heaven; or indeed of any thing the most false and absurd.
-But without being conscious of the truth of these things, it was impossible the gospel could be believed or received.
-Were it necessary it might be added here, that the numeration of time from the birth of Christ, in use with many nations, is an undeniable fact which contributes its evidence to the fame important truths.
+The facts of which these are monuments, and many other facts recorded in Scripture were done openly before the world; and were of such a nature, that of their certainty the eyes and ears of men were witnesses and proper judges.
+The history of the Gospel could never have been received if it had not been true; because baptism, the holy supper, and the first day, Sabbath, are therein mentioned, as being not only instituted by Christ, but also practiced and observed all along from his time; and it is fully as impossible to persuade men that they had been baptized, had celebrated the holy supper in remembrance of Christ's death, and observed the first day of the week as a memorial of his resurrection; had baptized their children and taught them to show forth the Redeemer's death and sanctify the Sabbath, if they had not seen and done any of these things, as it would be to persuade them that they lodged every night in the center of the earth, or were eye-witnesses of the stars all falling from heaven; or indeed of anything the most false and absurd.
+But without being conscious of the truth of these things, it was impossible that the Gospel could be believed or received.

+Were it necessary it might be added here, that the numeration of time from the birth of Christ, in use with many nations, is an undeniable fact which contributes its evidence to the same important truths.